 When the clock hit 3:00 PM on that brutally hot Thursday afternoon, I headed towards my house and gazed out on the lake.
 I never would’ve thought that I would have a job where on arrival my first task of the day would be a rescue mission, never mind a duck rescue mission.
 Just a day in the life of a Prospect Park Intern!

-Katherine Murphy is pursuing a BA in Environmental Studies and minors in Sustainability and Philosophy at Pace University.
-She is also an intern at the Forest Ecology Department of the Prospect Park Alliance (PPA).
+Katherine Murphy has a BA in Environmental Studies and minors in Sustainability and Philosophy at Pace University.
+She is an Urban Park Ranger in the NYC Department of Parks and Recreation.

 Keep up with the work being done by Pace students, faculty and volunteers in the organic vegetable garden on Pace’s Pleasantville campus.

 Maddie Feaster is a Masters in Environmental Policy student at Pace University.
 She entered Pace’s program following her experience as a volunteer for Sound Watch in Friday Harbor, WA.
 Here she talks about her experiences working with Friends of San Juans and her upcoming internship with Hudson Riverkeeper for the Gabel Fellowship.